 Instead, we took up counted cross stitching to relax.
-We’d sit there with needle, thread and canvas, methodically following patterns, sometimes chatting but more often in silence.
-Eventually our minds let go of the racing thoughts that goes with the quick turnover of tables on a weekend night, and we would be able to go to sleep.
+We'd sit there with needle, thread and canvas, methodically following patterns, sometimes chatting but more often in silence.
+Eventually our minds let go of the racing thoughts that go with the quick turnover of tables at a restaurant, and we would be able to go to sleep.

 Why?
 One thought is that when we're being creative, our brains release dopamine, a natural anti-depressant.
 Creativity that takes concentration is a non-medicinal way of getting a feel-good high.
 Scientists are even beginning to study the link between engaging in creative activities and the ability to reduce the mild cognitive impairment associated with aging.

 Crafting may even help to alleviate depression.
 One thought is that it calls on parts of the brain that are being used less and less often in our world of modern conveniences.
 MRI scans tracked by neuroscientist Kelly Lambert, also the author of "Lifting Depression," suggest a strong connection between physical work and feeling good.
 Lambert's quote in Whole Living sums it up perfectly: